solidi/writing/writing-ideas.md

 1. Writing a short post of doing nothing all day.
 1. A short post on [all my career rejections](https://web.eecs.utk.edu/~azh/blog/allmyrejections.html)
     - Enforce the learnings of growth
+1. A short story about meeting the team once it happens post pandemic

 ## Updates